lafetamarcelo/CoRoTContributions/docs/index.rst

 ================================================

-Here we present the summary results and developments of the project called A Data Analysis Pipeline for the CoRoT Light Curve Data, supported by NSEE and FAPESP.
+Here the summary results and developments of the project called A Data Analysis Pipeline for the CoRoT Light Curve Data, supported by NSEE and FAPESP.
 The pipeline major three specific topics that will allow any user with basic knowledge in Python to reproduce the analysis.

-First, we will present an **introduction** on the CoRoT project and its objectives for contextualization.
-The **problem** for this research is then presented, to make it clear the objectives of this work.
-And after we will present the proposed **pipeline** in its major groups, as an overview of the high-level steps to get from the raw collected data to the machine learning analysis.
+The work is called here also by its repository name: *CoRoT Contributions*.

+This work fundamentally rely on multidiscipline knowledge, passing by computation, mathematics, signal analysis and phisycs.
+The main idea is to show how to implement this fields knowledge to solve a practical problem, therefore no introduction level discussion is expected.
+The focus relies on high level discution on most of those subjects.

+In this documentation first an **Introduction** on the CoRoT mission is presented to bring the reader more close to the problem faced by the astronomical community and clearify the importance of the proposed problem.
+Thence, the **Problem** that will be faced is presented and discussed to introduce the necessary knowledge to interpret the data and understand some decisions taken during the project developments.
+Finally the data processing **Pipeline** is presented with all the algorithms and analysis necessary to get to the exoplanet classifier presented as the project results.

-Finally, all steps are presented in a detailed manner, by going through all the low-level computations, with code examples.
-Leading the way to the final results obtained, and the final reports.
+Finally, all pipeline steps are presented in a detailed manner, by going through all the low-level computations, with code examples.
+Leading the way to the final results obtained, and reports.

 .. seealso::
-   This documentation is just a guide trough how one can use the provided python libraries do go from the raw data collected from the CoRoT satellite to a simple architecture to be used on machine learning algorithms.
+   This documentation is just a guide trough how one can use the provided python libraries do go from the raw data collected from the CoRoT satellite, to a simple architecture to be used on machine learning algorithms.
+Then, some examples of how to use theses features on machine learning classifiers are presented.
 If one also wants to check other possible applications please check the GitHub repository.

 Introduction to CoRoT
 ---------------------

+The CoRoT (Convection, Rotation and planetary Transits) was the first mission dedicated and designed for the exoplanetary research.
+Operated in a lower Earth orbit, has the objectives of using its CCD widefield cameras to obtain and gather light information for the study of supposed exoplanetary behaviors.
+The project, launched in 2006 had nominal lifetime of 2.5 years, but it actually ended in 2014 when it was de-orbited.
+The project was led by CNES, with contributions from ESA, Austria, Belgium, Germany, Spain and Brazil.

+One of the key information collected by the CCD cameras was the light intensity from the planets, which there is a collection of thousands of light curves observations of different candidates.
-There are several methods to detect exo-planets and get information from them, as an example, there are:
+Interesting enough, this information are actually from exoplanets candidates, and the astronomical community is now working on classifying those observations to map which ones are actually exoplanets from those who are not.
+There are several methods to detect exoplanets and get information from them, as an example, there are:

 - Radial velocity
 - Transit photometry
 - Relativistic beaming
 - Gravitation microlensing

 and several others.
+Here, teh transit photometry approach will be used, and a further explanation on this technique will be presented on the next section.
+No more will be discussed from the other thecniques, but the reader is free to check it out how those work.
+The only interesting subject that most of those has in common is that their collected information are time series (dynamical information), and most of the techniques presented in this study could be used similarly for all of them.

+For more reference on works regarding the classification of the light curves observations one might check the following `M. Deleuil1, S. Aigrain2, et al <https://www.aanda.org/articles/aa/pdf/2018/11/aa31068-17.pdf>`_.

+For more details on the CoRoT mission please check out the `ESA CoRoT site <https://sci.esa.int/web/corot>`_.

 Problem proposed